If you’re creating quality content that doesn’t quite hit the mark in search engine results, we should discuss keywords and keyword intent in SEO.

 When you start working with search intents, it’s common to get bothered by questions like “How do I tell them apart?”
 Or “What is the difference between navigational and commercial keywords?”

-Well, the simplest way to answer this is to go over all 4 types of search intents specified by search engines and users.
+The simplest way to answer this is to review all four types of search intents specified by search engines and users.
 These are:

 - Navigational Intent Keywords